mdbergmann/cl-gserver/README.md

 ### Introduction - Actor framework featuring actors and agents

-cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
+__Sento__ is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

-cl-gserver features:
+sento features:

 - Actors with `ask` and `tell` operations. `ask` can be asynchronous or synchronous.
 - Agents: Agents are a specialization of Actors for wrapping state with a standardized interface of `init`, `get` and `set`.
 There are also specialized Agents for CLs array and hash-map.